ziotom78/fill_insdb_with_planck_rimo/README.md

     password = bar
     ```

-    Once the script is executed successfully, here is the hierarchical tree of entities created by our script in InstrumentDB:
+    Once the script is executed successfully, here is the hierarchical tree of entities created by our script in InstrumentDB as if it were a nested structure of folders on a filesystem:

     ![](demo_tree_folders.png)